shonjoy91/rsp-sw-toolkit-gw/rem-gpio/README.md

 # rem-gpio (Remote GPIO)
 A tool that exercises the Intel® RSP Software Toolkit Remote GPIO functionality

-This tool is intended to aid the Gateway developer by providing simulated messaging from a Remote GPIO Device in order to demonstrate the API for that functionality.
+This tool is intended to aid the developer by providing simulated messaging from a Remote GPIO Device in order to demonstrate the API for that functionality.
 This script can be modified to operate on any Linux platform.
 When running on a platform that supports real GPIO (i.e. Intel® UP, BeagleBone or RaspberryPi), this script can be configured to access and control GPIO pins through their file descriptors.

-## Install the Intel® RSP Software Toolkit - Gateway
+## Install the Intel® RSP Software Toolkit - RSP Controller Application

-Follow the instructions here (https://github.com/intel/rsp-sw-toolkit-gw/) to install and run the Gateway.
+Follow the instructions here (https://github.com/intel/rsp-sw-toolkit-gw/) to install and run the Intel&reg; RSP Controller Application.

 ## Configure the Remote GPIO script